Delaware.gov logo

 Biennial NPS Training and Meeting

 The DNREC Nonpoint Source Program (NPS), in partnership with Environmental Protection Agency (EPA) Region 3, hosted the 2019 Mid-Atlantic Nonpoint Source Program Training and Meeting in October of 2019.
 The states in the EPA Region 3 (Delaware, Maryland, Virginia, Pennsylvania, and West Virginia) take turns hosting this biennial event.
-The next meeting, in 2021,
+The next meeting,

 Success Stories: Trap Pond